128technology/docs/docs/config_wan_assurance.md

 1. Select the Unassigned router.
 2. Click on the **More** drop down on the upper right corner.
 3. Select **Assign to Site**.
-4. In the Assign Gateway dialog, select the appropriate site from the drop down.
+4. In the Assign WAN Edges dialog, select the appropriate site from the drop down.
 5. Click on **Assign to Site**.

 Once the site assignment is complete, the information is relayed back to the corresponding SSR router, and the router begins streaming the telemetry data to the cloud.